mikkeldamsgaard/slash/README.md

 # Slash
 The system level language for getting the job done.

+Detailed documentation is available on the [Slash site](https://slashlang.org/)

 ##Motivation
 Bash is an awesome shell, but for shell programming, bash is very antiquated, arcane, hard to reason about and just plain